 Obviously our thirst for the east has not yet ceased, as once again we find ourselves exploring behind the bamboo curtain of Asia.
-Starting our travels in Cambodia, it becomes quickly apparent that while Canada & Cambodia may start and end with the same letters; undoubtedly this is where similarities end!
+Starting off our travels in Cambodia, it becomes quickly apparent that while Canada & Cambodia may start and end with the same letters; undoubtedly this is where similarities end!

-Culture and chaos co-exist in Cambodia reminding us with a jolt that so many here still fight for survival daily.
+Culture and chaos co-exist in Cambodia, reminding us with a jolt that so many here still fight for survival daily.
 Being one of the most war-torn places on earth, its people are still trying to recover from the poisonous past of Pol Pot, whose murderous Khmer Rouge regime was responsible for the 1975-1979 genocide of almost one quarter of the country’s population.

 Our next stop is Ta Phrom, the jungle temple of ‘Tomb Raider’ fame.
-Clambering about these jungle ruins, spectacular in their decay, we’re privy to a citation-worthy ear crime courtesy of the obsessive forlornly chirruping cicadas.
+Clambering about these jungle ruins, spectacular in their decay, we’re privy to a citation-worthy ear crime courtesy of obsessively chirruping cicadas.
 Out of nowhere two entrepreneurial little kids appear, and for a few Cambodian Riel lead us to several intriguing spots camouflaged by vegetation that we may never have found on our own.

 Buried in jungle vegetation for 400 years, French archaeologists finally uncovered this 9th century temple in 1947, and what makes it so unique are the 600 year old kapok trees and strangler figs, whose muscular roots have been silently stalking the temple ruins with the patience of centuries.
 The thirsty roots spreading up to a hundred meters from the tree trunk have patiently encroached, entwined, entrapped, embraced, ensnarled, and entombed the temple like the wrinkled arthritic tentacles of a giant petrified octopus devouring its prey.
 The awesomeness is absolutely spellbinding; even without Angelina Jolie.

-An amazing transformation happens to somebody’s destitute daughter as we pull the bear out of our bag and give it to her.
+An amazing transformation happens to somebody’s destitute daughter, as we pull the bear out of our bag and give it to her.
 The sorrowful frown vanishes and her face illuminates with a contagious smile branded into our brains forever.
 Hundreds of languages exist in the world, but a smile speaks them all.
-After a couple of photos together, she excitedly runs off down the dirt path tightly clutching her new best friend.
+After a couple of photos together, she excitedly runs off down the dirt path, tightly clutching her new best friend.

 Wandering the streets of Siem Reap is a gut-wrenching task, constantly being hit on by a shocking number of begging amputees sniffing a payout from the pity of tourists.
 Cambodia is known as one of the most heavily mined countries in the world, with some 40,000 people having lost limbs in landmine explosions.